What Are Death Records in Alaska?

 - Name and address of the funeral home handling the remains of the deceased

-Alaska records every death that occurs within its borders in order to have accurate assessments of its population.
+Alaska records every death that occurs within its borders to have accurate assessments of its population.
 Death records are useful for tracking population growth and age distribution.
-By using the data provided by these records, the state can allocate available resources more efficiently and identify emerging mortality trends.
+The state can allocate available resources more efficiently and identify emerging mortality trends using the data provided by these records.

 Individuals surviving the deceased also need death records for different reasons.
 A death certificate establishes the status of the individual named on it and is required to execute their will.
-This document is also legally valid in court during cases involving estate settlement, guardianship, and parentage.
+This document is also legally valid in court during estate settlement, guardianship, and parentage cases.
 A named next-of-kin also requires a death certificate to claim the decedent’s insurance and pension benefits.

 Genealogical and medical researchers also find death records useful for their studies.
 Genealogical researchers use them to establish family histories and lineages.
 Medical scientists use data from death records to investigate trends in mortality and morbidity as well as in epidemiological studies.